basclab/LME_MixedEffectsERPTutorial/SimulationScripts/README.md

-Simulated ERP data reported in Section 3 and Appendix B of Heise, Mon, and Bowman (submitted) were generated with the following MATLAB and R scripts.
+Simulated ERP data reported in Section 3 and Appendix B of Heise, Mon, and Bowman (2022) were generated with the following MATLAB and R scripts.
 This README describes how to run the simulation scripts and conduct a power analysis.

 For additional information, see Appendix B for an overview of the simulation methods and comparison of linear mixed effects (LME) and analysis of variance (ANOVA) models.
 See Appendix D for a tutorial of the R code used to fit the LME and ANOVA models.